-The Charlotte Observer reports that 29-year-old Matthew Phelps is accused of stabbing his wife, Lauren Hugelmaier Phelps, 123 times on September 1, 2017.
-The suspect dialed 911 a little after 1 a.m. and admitted to the emergency dispatcher that the “thought” he killed wife, then blamed the tragic incident on the cough syrup he took hours earlier.
+The Charlotte Observer reports that 29-year-old Matthew Phelps is accused of stabbing his wife, Lauren Hugelmaier Phelps, 126 times on September 1, 2017.
+The suspect dialed 911 a little after 1 a.m. and said he “thought” he killed his wife, then blamed the tragic incident on the cough syrup he took hours earlier.

 “I took more medicine that I should have.
 I took Coricidin Cough and Cold because I know it can make you feel good and sometimes I can’t sleep at night……Oh my God.
 Oh God.
 She didn’t deserve this.
 Why?”

-Authorities arrested and charged Phelps with first-degree murder for his wife’s death, and the case gained national attention after numerous experts began discussing the effects of cold medicine and whether Coricidin Cough and Cold could cause a psychotic episode.
+Authorities arrested and charged Phelps with first-degree murder for his wife’s death; the case gained national attention after numerous experts began discussing the effects of cold medicine and whether Coricidin Cough and Cold could cause a psychotic episode.

 Phelps’ lawyers intend to bring up the side effects of the cough medicine as a “subject of injury” during his murder trial, but documents filed at the Wake County Magistrate’s Office suggest that there were issues within the marriage that may have contributed to Lauren’s death.

 Documents indicated that he couple, although married less than a year, were having marital issues in regards to finances.
 Phelps reportedly spent more money than the couple made.
 Friends told authorities that prior to her murder, Lauren “had recently taken drastic steps to limit her husband’s spending.”